 Although Ide never questioned Farkas about his association with the Clinkers, she did ask one of her Clinker girlfriends.
 “Oh, yeah,” said the friend, “He’s been hangin’ out with the lost ones.”

 “The lost ones?” queried Ide.

-“You know, Tom and Himach and that lot.
+“You know, Himach and that lot.
 Those weed-guys.
 The elders call them the lost ones because they say that they have taken the freedom of the Clinkers and turned it into trouble with their drug taking and irresponsible ways.
 They are the ones giving the Clinkers a bad name.”
 Ide’s friend looked at her and said, “Farkas is an adult.
 He is free to make his own choices but, if I was you, I’d make sure that they don’t get their hands on Christopher.
 A number of our young teenage boys have lost their way through them.
-At worst, they have ended up in jail and a few of them dead.
-Mostly suicide.
-At best, they waste years of their life telling themselves that the drugs have no effect on them when, all along, they have been sedating themselves for large parts of their waking consciousness.
+They waste years of their lives telling themselves that the drugs have no effect on them when, all along, they have been sedating themselves for large parts of their waking consciousness.
 The elders say they are wasting the gift of life and that it is an insult to the Great Life Energy.”
 Ide’s friend remembered the Clinker code of love and said with more than a touch of sadness in her eyes, “I get angry with them, Ide, but it is because they are my brothers.
 I’ve seen too many of them destroy themselves.”

 “Relax, it’s only marijuana,” said Farkas.
 “It’s not like a real drug.”